RyanSecEng/secret-scanner/README.md

 # Secret Scanner

-A lightweight Python tool that scans directories for exposed secrets, API keys, passwords, and private keys — using both filename and content detection, with severity scoring.
+A lightweight Python tool that scans directories for exposed secrets, API keys, passwords, and private keys.
+Using both filename and content detection, with severity scoring.

 Built with no external dependencies (Python standard library only), so it runs on any machine with Python installed.